- Rate Movie

 Adrift was packaged in December 2016 by the talent agency William Morris Endeavor with Shailene Woodley and director Baltasar Kormákur attached.
 WME put the project onto the market for financing/distribution bids, under the logline: “Gravity on the high seas.”
 We suppose it beats “Recycled lost at sea movie you’ve seen before.”
 Kormákur was also coming off the global box office success of “Gravity on a mountain” (Everest).
 STX Entertainment immediately began negotiations and finally acquired global rights to Adrift in early February 2017.
 Days later, STX took the project to the European Film Market for pre-sales.
 The company would handle US and UK distribution duties.

-Production mostly took place in Fiji, in which Adrift was the first major movie to take advantage of their newly implemented 47% tax rebate, with a maximum return of FJD$28.2M (roughly $13.3M USD).
-The net budget came in at $35 million.
+The net budget for Adrift was $35 million and it was the first major movie to take advantage of Fiji’s newly implemented 47% tax rebate, with a maximum return of FJD$28.2M (roughly $13.3M USD).
 STX had landed numerous co-financing arrangements on their pictures and coin for Adrift was provided by Lakeshore, Huayi Brothers and Ingenious.
-The financing model after near $20 million from pre-sales, had STX exposed to about $3M of the budget — plus marketing expenses.
+The financing model after nearly $20 million from pre-sales, had STX exposed to about $3M of the budget — plus marketing expenses.